 This addictive spiced paneer is an easy appetizer that is ready in 15 minutes.
 The paneer pieces are nicely browned on the outside and chewy in the center.
-Enjoy it with my coconut rice!
+Enjoy it with my coconut rice or basmati rice!

 One of my favorite things to order at Indian restaurants is paneer.
 It is a fresh cheese (i.e., not aged like parmesan) that is common within Indian and Southeast Asian cuisines.
 Paneer has a chewy texture and generally doesn’t have much flavor on its own.
 To add flavor to the paneer, you can dice the paneer into cubes and add it to flavorful sauces or you can pan fry them.